judepayne/draw-graph/web-draw-graph/help2.md

 `font`.
 Type the name of a font that you want uses for all text in the image. 'sans-serif' and 'serif' are good choices as they are not tied to the particular machine you're working on and will look roughly the same to everyone.

+`number cluster edges` As described above, this is the number of edges between nodes in two clusters that are generated to force graphviz to position clusters relative to each other.

 ####draw-graph options